Is Casa Milà Worth It in 2026? Honest Review + Tips

 - Consider purchasing one of the Barcelona tourist cards: If you plan on visiting multiple attractions in Barcelona, consider purchasing one of the Barcelona tourist cards like the Go City Card or the Barcelona Card.
 They offer discounts and/or free entry to many popular sites, including Casa Milà.

 - Book tickets online in advance: Make sure to book tickets in advance on the official website.
-Not only will you save a couple euros (2€ off when booking online), but you’ll also avoid long queues at the entrance.
+Not only will you save a couple euros (2€ off when booking online), but you’ll also avoid long lines at the entrance.

 - Take your time on the rooftop: The rooftop is definitely the highlight of Casa Milà, so plan to spend some extra time here.
 It has some of the best views in Barcelona, and the sculptural chimneys make for some great photo opportunities.